Thursday, July 28, 2011

 Writing 'Till It Hurts

-Ever have those mornings when you wake up fine but the happy highlight of your day is your first cup of coffee and it goes downhill from there?
-Yesterday was one of those days.
-I already have a knot on the tendon at the base of my left thumb and I managed to really aggravate the poor, abused hand.
-It started with lunch.I somehow managed to get pickle relish on my fingers and not having a paper towel handy, I chose to fling my hand toward the faucet and sink.
+I somehow managed to get pickle relish on my fingers and not having a paper towel handy, I chose to fling my hand toward the faucet and sink.
 I just remember turning slightly and thinking I'll run my hand under the water and get the pickle relish off.
 Simple enough.
-Except I was half day dreaming about a scene in my wip at the time, working out the kinks (quite literally) and didn't realize my late m-i-l's heavy duty glass pitcher from the 40's sat on the counter top in the direct path of my hand.
+Except I was half day dreaming and didn't realize my late m-i-l's heavy duty glass pitcher from the 1940's sat on the counter top in the direct path of my hand.
 Smack!
 Thankfully I didn't hurt the pitcher, but my hand didn't fare as well.

-So instead of working on my kinky love scenes, (I understand writing 'til it hurts, and pushing through the pain to pour out your soul, but come on, I didn't know they meant literally!)
+So instead of working on my love scenes, (I understand writing 'til it hurts, and pushing through the pain to pour out your soul, but come on, I didn't know they meant literally!)
 I sat in the living room with an ice pack on my hand, watching what passes for daytime TV these days.
 I knew things were bad, but when the best show on is a rerun of a 2010 episode of Kitchen Nightmares, you know daytime TV has gone to hell.

 So I did what many people with a modicum of intellect do.
 I turned off the telly and grabbed a book.
 I chose to start Robert McCammon's Speaks The Nightbird, Volume 2: Evil Unveiled.
 Somewhere in a steam trunk, tucked away in a closet, is volume 1 I think.
-But I w
+But I was in no condition yesterday to dig through trunks of books to find it.*

 Robert McCammon, author of the best-sellers Boy's Life and Gone South, returns to the forefront of American fiction with Speaks the Nightbird.